Gregory Jefferis: Awards and honors

 Jefferis has received numerous awards through his career.
 For his PhD work, Jefferis received a Harold M. Weintraub Graduate Student Award of the Fred Hutchinson Cancer Research Center in 2003 and was selected to deliver the Elkins Memorial lecture at the Neurobiology of Drosophila Meeting in Cold Spring Harbor.
 In 2012, Jefferis was appointed to the EMBO Young Investigator Programme, and in 2016 was elected to the FENS Kavli Network of Excellence.
-In 2018, he was announced as the winner of the Royal Society's Francis Crick Medal and Lecture “for his fundamental discoveries concerning the development and functional logic of sensory information processing”.
+In 2018, he was announced as the winner of the Royal Society's Francis Crick Medal and Lecture "for his fundamental discoveries concerning the development and functional logic of sensory information processing".
+He was elected a Fellow of the Royal Society in 2025.